-The main complaint following parathyroid surgery is discomfort with swallowing.
+The main complaint following thyroid surgery is discomfort with swallowing.
 Some people experience a dull ache, while others feel a sharp pain.
-This should not keep you from eating anything you want, but the pain can be annoying for a day or two.
+This should not keep you from eating anything you want, but the pain can be annoying for a few days.
 Nurofen and/ or Panadol is generally enough to control this pain.
 Some people prefer Panadeine, but in general, stronger medications are not necessary for long.
 You may feel like you have phlegm in your throat.
 This is usually because there was a tube in your windpipe while you were asleep that caused irritation that you perceive as phlegm.
 You will notice that if you cough, very little phlegm will come up.
 This should clear up in 4 to 5 days.
-In a small proportion of patients, the "lump in throat" feeling persists for a few months, but in most cases is will eventually resolve.